-(5) Management Responsibility for Executing Contracted R&D Funds
+11.2 Management Responsibility for Executing Contracted R&D Funds

-The contracted R&D funds shall be executed by the research institute in accordance with the contracted R&D agreement.
-For this reason, research institutes shall abide by the principles stipulated under "Competitive research funding should be managed at the responsibility of the research institution," and research funds shall be managed under the responsibility of research institutes.
+The contracted R&D funds shall be executed by the research institution in accordance with the contracted R&D agreement.
+For this reason, research institutions shall abide by the principles stipulated under "Competitive research funding should be managed at the responsibility of the research institution," and research funds shall be managed under the responsibility of research institutions.
+Moreover, researchers participating in this program should be fully aware of the fact that AMED contracted R&D funds are provided by precious tax paid by the general public, and are obligated to execute funds fairly, appropriately, and efficiently.